AcalephStorage/consul-alerts/README.md

 eg. `consul-alerts/config/checks/change-threshold` = `30`

+#### Enable/Disable Specific Health Checks

+There are three ways to enable/disable health checks: by node blacklist, check black list, and a fine grain method by specifying individual settings to node:service:check.

+##### Node Blacklist

+To disable health checks for a node or nodes, add them to the node black list `consul-alerts/config/checks/blacklist/nodes`.
+This should be a JSON array of blacklisted nodes.

+##### Check Blacklist

+To disable health checks for certain checks, add the check ID to the black list `consul-alerts/config/checks/blacklist/checks`.
+This should be a JSON array of blacklisted checks.

+##### Custom Blacklist

+To have a finer control of blacklisting nodes for notifications, Use the following:

+key: `consul-alerts/config/checks/{{ node }}/{{ serviceID }}/{{ checkID }}/blacklisted`

+value: `true|false`

+Just change the `node`, `serviceID`, and `checkID` to the specific health check you want to enable/disable.
+Use `_` if the check is not part of a service.

 ### Events

 Event handling is enabled by default.
 This delegates any consul event received by the agent to the list of handlers configured.
 To disable event handling, set `consul-alerts/config/events/enabled` to `false`.